tomato-300yen/slides/lab/pba/pba-11.md

 # Internals of libdft - Overview

 - Shadow Memory
+  - how to store taint info
 - Virtual CPU
+  - how to propagete taint info
 - The libdft API and I/O interface
+  - how to instrument

 ---